 The Twin Cities area is a modern, thriving community of more than 3 million people with everything you’d expect from a world-class metropolis but with a distinctly midwestern sensibility.
 Not one but two vibrant downtowns, 9 miles apart and surrounded by unique neighborhoods and beautiful natural areas which offer something for everyone.
 The area park systems are award-winning, and all sorts of cultural resources ensure that there’s always a wide variety of things to learn and explore.
 Our economy is among the strongest in the country and offers challenging and rewarding careers in many fields.
 Our residents are highly educated and known for being engaged in our community and government, and we pride ourselves on staying active all year long!

 When it comes to work, the Twin Cities has a strong and diversified economy.
-This broad base helps us weather economic bumps better than most, and in 2014 our unemployment rate was a US-leading 4%.
-We havelarge employers in retail (Target, Best Buy), medical (Medtronic, St. Jude Medical, UnitedHealth, Ecolab), higher ed (U of Minnesota, Macalester, Hamline, Augsburg, St. Catherine, Concordia), food (General Mills, Land O Lakes, Cargill, Supervalu, CHS), finance (US Bank, Ameriprise, Thrivent) and manufacturing (3M, Valspar).
+This broad base helps us weather economic bumps better than most, and in 2018 our unemployment rate is among US leaders at 2.7%.
+We have large employers in retail (Target, Best Buy), medical (Medtronic, St. Jude Medical, UnitedHealth, Ecolab), higher ed (U of Minnesota, Macalester, Hamline, Augsburg, St. Catherine, Concordia), food (General Mills, Land O Lakes, Cargill, Supervalu, CHS), finance (US Bank, Ameriprise, Thrivent) and manufacturing (3M, Valspar).
 We also have an innovative startup culture and thousands of small businesses.

 TWIN CITIES AT A GLANCE